-May review records of past residents to determine if they have been maintained for the appropriate length of time as specified in the regulations.
-From "ASHP Regulations on Accreditation of Pharmacy Residencies" "Records (to include, residents' applications, residents' acceptance letters, residents' plans, all evaluations, residents' projects, and copies of certificates) for residents trained by an ASHP-accredited program since the last site survey (i.e., up to six years) must be maintained and available to the survey team for review.
+Regulation (VII.B.): "Records (to include, residents' applications, residents' acceptance letters, residents' plans, all evaluations, residents' projects, and copies of certificates) for residents trained by an ASHP-accredited program since the last site survey (i.e., up to eight years) must be maintained and available to the survey team for review.
 These records may be maintained electronically, as long as they can be easily accessed, if requested by the survey team."